moldach/moldach/README.md

 <p align="center">
 I'm an Senior Consultant and Team Leader (leading a team of 5 consultants) at <a href="https://www.amaris.com/">@Amaris Consulting </a>.
 <p align="center">
-Experienced Bioinformatician, Data Scientist, and DevOps professional.
-As a seasoned professional, I possess a diverse technical skill set that encompasses data wrangling, statistical modeling, machine learning, shiny, data visualization, report automation, code-optimization, AWS, Docker, workflow orchestrators.
-I am adept at implementing robust CI/CD (Continuous Integration/Continuous Delivery) pipelines, ensuring efficient and dependable software delivery.
-My expertise lies not only in driving technological advancements but also in effectively managing release processes, debugging intricate issues, and conducting comprehensive unit testing and quality assurance.
-With a holistic approach, I consistently strive to optimize software development practices and deliver exceptional results. </a>.
+I am an experienced professional in Bioinformatics, Data Science, and DevOps.
+With a diverse skill set, I excel in various technical areas such as data wrangling, statistical modeling, machine learning, shiny, data visualization, report automation, code optimization, AWS, Docker, and workflow orchestrators.
+My expertise extends to implementing robust CI/CD (Continuous Integration/Continuous Delivery) pipelines, ensuring efficient and reliable software delivery.
+I have a strong aptitude for managing release processes, troubleshooting complex issues, and conducting thorough unit testing and quality assurance.
+By adopting a holistic approach, I continuously optimize software development practices and consistently deliver exceptional results.
+</a>.
 <br><br>

 <p align="center">